Coal mining: Mountaintop removal mining

-Mountaintop coal mining is a surface mining practice involving removal of mountaintops to expose coal seams, and disposing of associated mining overburden in adjacent "valley fills."
+Mountaintop coal mining is a surface mining practice involving removal of mountaintops to expose coal seams, and disposing of associated mining overburden in adjacent "valley fills".
 Valley fills occur in steep terrain where there are limited disposal alternatives.

 Mountaintop removal mining combines area and contour strip mining methods.
 In areas with rolling or steep terrain with a coal seam occurring near the top of a ridge or hill, the entire top is removed in a series of parallel cuts.
 Overburden is deposited in nearby valleys and hollows.
 This method usually leaves the ridge and hilltops as flattened plateaus.
 The process is highly controversial for the drastic changes in topography, the practice of creating head-of-hollow-fills, or filling in valleys with mining debris, and for covering streams and disrupting ecosystems.

 Spoil is placed at the head of a narrow, steep-sided valley or hollow.
 In preparation for filling this area, vegetation and soil are removed and a rock drain constructed down the middle of the area to be filled, where a natural drainage course previously existed.
 When the fill is completed, this underdrain will form a continuous water runoff system from the upper end of the valley to the lower end of the fill.
 Typical head-of-hollow fills are graded and terraced to create permanently stable slopes.

 Underground mining

 Most coal seams are too deep underground for opencast mining and require underground mining, a method that currently accounts for about 60 percent of world coal production.
 In deep mining, the room and pillar or bord and pillar method progresses along the seam, while pillars and timber are left standing to support the mine roof.
-Once room and pillar mines have been developed to a stopping point (limited by geology, ventilation, or economics), a supplementary version of room and pillar mining, termed second mining or retreat mining, is commonly started.
+A work area involved in pillar extraction is called a pillar section.
+Once room and pillar mines have been developed to a stopping point limited by geology, ventilation, or economics, a supplementary version of room and pillar mining, termed second mining or retreat mining, is commonly started.
 Miners remove the coal in the pillars, thereby recovering as much coal from the coal seam as possible.
-A work area involved in pillar extraction is called a pillar section.

 Modern pillar sections use remote-controlled equipment, including large hydraulic mobile roof-supports, which can prevent cave-ins until the miners and their equipment have left a work area.
 The mobile roof supports are similar to a large dining-room table, but with hydraulic jacks for legs.
 After the large pillars of coal have been mined away, the mobile roof support's legs shorten and it is withdrawn to a safe area.
 The mine roof typically collapses once the mobile roof supports leave an area.

 There are six principal methods of underground mining: